FAQ – Disaster Restoration

 A. Rugs are taken to our warehouse for special care.
 They need to be dried carefully to minimize bleeding of colors and discoloration.
 Your rugs will be dried, cleaned, and returned.

-Q. What will it cost to run the equipment?
+Q. What will it cost to run the water damage equipment?

 A. Based on average electrical rates, it may cost about one dollar per day to operate the drying equipment